The Real Answer to How to Reduce Cellulite

 Skin is connected to underlying muscle by vertical bands of fibrous tissue, says Romita, and cellulite appears when fat cells bulge up against the top layers of skin while the fibrous bands pull down.
 It's kind of like buttons on a mattress-when there's this push-and-pull motion, it creates the cottage cheese appearance that cellulite is famous for.

 But that's not the only thing happening underneath the skin's surface.
-Our bodies' lymph system also plays a role; normally it drains fluid from tissues to rid the body of waste, but the trapped fat cells and fibrous tissue can block drainage.
-This trapped fluid can make the fat swell, adding to the dimpling effect.
+Our bodies' lymph system also plays a role, explains Romita.
+Normally, it drains fluid from tissues to rid the body of waste, but trapped fat cells and fibrous tissue can block drainage.
+This makes the fat swell, adding to the dimpling effect.

-Why you may develop cellulite: Genetics If your mom has it, chances are you will too.
+Genetics.
+If your mom has it, chances are you will too.

 Aging muscle.
 As you age, muscle mass can weaken and fibrous tissue loses strength, which makes it more likely that cellulite will appear.

 Fat.
 The amount you have between skin and muscle helps determine how much cellulite you'll see, which is why a healthy diet and consistent exercise are two of the best ways to reduce the appearance of cellulite.
 (Did You Know These Are the 3 Sneakiest Foods That Cause Cellulite?)